This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mascarpone cheese

 Mascarpone is a soft and spreadable Italian cheese.
 It’s acidic, like cream cheese, but richer and smoother in texture.
-You’ll often see mascarpone used as a filling in desserts (like tiramisu and my coconut icebox cake) but it can also be stuffed in pasta and used as a dip with fresh fruit.
+You’ll often see mascarpone used as a filling in desserts (like tiramisu) but it can also be stuffed in pasta and used as a dip with fresh fruit.

 While mascarpone cheese is rich and delicious on its own, it needs a few extra ingredients if it’s going to be piped onto grilled fruit.
 That’s where heavy cream, sugar, vanilla, and salt come in.
 These flavor-boosters enhance the topping while the granulated sugar gives the whipped mascarpone structure and stability.